Blender: how to add graffiti to a wall

 Let's start the rendering by pressing the "F12" key and we'll see

 We customized the brush curve that way because we had to create a small signature, because in the example in this tutorial we had to draw a line that was visible, but also showed peripheral shades after zooming out to frame the entire wall.

 But it's not very similar to spraying from an airbrush.

 A better setup could be

 you choose the customization you think is best.

 You can download the project files here:

 That's it for this tutorial on graffitiing a wall with Blender.
-In the last episode of the course we will try to add some ivy to the wall.
+In the last episode of the course we will try to add some ivy to the wall ("Blender: complete guide to the Ivy Generator add-on").
 Happy blending!